oddjob79/musement_sitemap/docs/files/app/FilterManipulateData.php.txt

 use \DOMDocument as DOMDocument;

 /**
- * Contains methods related to filtering out unwanted data or manipulating during scan */ class FilterManipulateData {
+ * Contains methods related to filtering out unwanted data or manipulating data during scan */ class FilterManipulateData {

+  /**
+  * Takes a given URL and, if relative, converts it to an absolute URL, then returns it as a string
+  * @param string $url - to be checked and / or converted
+  * @return string $url - converted or checked
+  */
-  // Converts relative to Absolute links public function relativeToAbsoluteLink($url) {
+  public function relativeToAbsoluteLink($url) {
     // if relative link then add protocol and domain (relative defined as none http and beginning with a slash) if (substr($url, 0, 4) != 'http' && substr($url, 0, 1) == '/') {